b-dont/blog/advent-of-code-2023.md

 Part one, completed.

 ### Part Two
 The second part was a bit more complicated.
 Now, in addition to extracting the digits in order, we also needed to extract the numbers that were *spelled out* in the string.
-Ultimately, I landed on using regex again, however there was a consideration for *overlapping* number words that needed to be considered.
+Ultimately, I landed on using regex again, however there was a consideration for *overlapping* number words, in additon to the digits.
 Luckily, the `regex` library had another function to use with an argument that considered overlapping results.
 ```python
 def get_numbers(line):
     matches = list(re.finditer(r"[0-9?]|(one|two|three|four|five|six|seven|eight|nine)", line, overlapped=True))